gtk-rs/gtk4-rs/book/src/composite_templates.md

 Turns out adding a template child not only gives a convenient reference to a widget within the template.
 It also ensures that the widget type is registered.
-Luckily we also do that by ourselves.
+Luckily we can also do that by ourselves.

 <span class="filename">Filename: listings/composite_templates/6/window/imp.rs</span>
 ```rust ,no_run,noplayground